fanc-afcn/SampleDXPClients/README.md

 Contains sample code for FANC approved control bodies to interact with the FANC DXP API

-- ControlBodyLegacyClient -> New developments should be based on this sample code.
+- SampleControlBodyClient -> New developments should be based on this sample code.
 - SampleControlBodyLegacyClient -> Uses the legacy API.
 New developments should avoid using this.